 We can’t wait to see you in Columbus!

-Mary K. Billingsley and Shari Leventhal are Program Committee Co-Chairs.
-Mary is Managing Editor with the American Academy of Child and Adolescent Psychiatry.
+Mary K Billingsley and Shari Leventhal are Program Committee Co-Chairs.
+Mary is Executive Editor with the American Academy of Child and Adolescent Psychiatry.
 Shari is Managing Editor with the American Society of Nephrology.
 Nancy Devaux is the Short Course Subcommittee Chair.
 Nancy is Manager, Production Services, Sheridan.